denoland/deno_lint/www/public/ignoring-rules.md

 ### Files

-To ignore whole file use `// deno-lint-ignore-file` directive at the top of the file.
+To ignore a whole file use `// deno-lint-ignore-file` at the top of the file:

 ```ts
 // deno-lint-ignore-file